 E-Band mmW connectivity use cases

-Service providers across the world are rolling out multi-gigabit speeds and delivering gigabit services to businesses using E-Band mmW spectrum.
+Service providers across the world are rolling out multi-gigabit speeds and delivering gigabit services to businesses using the E-Band mmW spectrum.
 Spectrum in these bands is used to provide fiber-like bandwidth for last mile connectivity or as a substitute for leased fiber on transmission access rings where high capacities are required.
 Many ISPs utilize E-Band links to backhaul from one micro-pop to another.
 Other service providers use E-Band radios with a fiber backbone to backhaul 10 Gbps wirelessly and deliver high-capacity service to their customers.

-The adoption pace of E-Band mmW solutions supplied to enterprises by mobile operators and service providers continues to accelerate.
+The adoption pace of E-Band mmW solutions supplied to enterprises by mobile operators and service providers continue to accelerate.
 However, there are plenty of organizations with in-house telco staff that may benefit from the cost-effective and ultra-high-capacity connectivity that E-Band technology is capable of offering.

 Hundreds of smart cities have already deployed E-Band systems for video security, public Wi-Fi backhaul, municipal networks, and more.
 For example, the city of Jerusalem is building a unified wireless network that will leverage its buildings as interconnection points to provide high-speed Internet service in public spaces, municipal buildings and educational institutions.
 The network will also connect thousands of security, traffic control and parking management cameras at speeds ranging from hundreds of Mbps to 10Gbps.